PennyLaneAI/catalyst/FRONTEND.md

 ### Input Type and Output Type

 `in_type/out_type` are lists of tuples of abstract values paired with Booleans.
-They encode input and output parts of the signature of a Jaxpr program.
+Types are used in Jax to transfer the information about tracers between scopes.
+Types are typically deduced from the in the source scope and then interpreted in target scope.
+The results of the interpretation are new tracers living in the target scope.

 - The MyPy type is `tuple[tuple[AbstractValue,bool],...]` [link](https://github.com/google/jax/blob/88a60b808c1f91260cc9e75b9aa2508aae5bc9f9/jax/_src/core.py#L1304)
 - The `bool` tuple elements represent “explicitness” of an argument in a Python program.
 Explicit